 Manufacturers must also provide retailers with information on the safe handling and storage of rechargeable batteries.

-Manufacturers or groups of collaborating manufacturers must submit an annual report to the Department detailing the amount of rechargeable batteries received and recycled within the state, the costs of such efforts, and any other relevant information as required by the department.
+Manufacturers or groups of collaborating manufacturers must submit an annual report to the Department detailing the amount of rechargeable batteries received and recycled within the state, the costs of such efforts, the locations of all collection sites, and any other relevant information as required by the department.

 For more information for manufacturers, please review Section 27-1807.2 of the Law.